slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"No one in the brief history of computing has ever written a piece of perfect software.
 It’s unlikely that you’ll be the first."
 -- Andy Hunt*

-> *"We are all broken, that's how the light gets in."
+> *"We are all broken, that’s how the light gets in."
 -- Ernest Hemingway*

 > *"Perfection is not attainable, but if we chase perfection, we can catch excellence."
 -- Vince Lombardi*

-> *"And now that you don't have to be perfect, you can be good."
+> *"And now that you don’t have to be perfect, you can be good."
--- Charlie Brown*
+-- ???*

 > *"If I had any humility I would be perfect."
 -- Ted Turner*